EticaAI/ais-ethics-standards/README.md

 | _Undefined_ <sup>[3](#f3)</sup> | Human Rights | [Organisation of Islamic Cooperation](https://www.oic-oci.org/states/?lan=en) | Cairo Declaration on Human Rights in Islam, 1990 <sup>[3](#f3)</sup> |

 ## National Law
+The following documents are used by a a country and should be considered in A/IS implementations in the respective regions.

+> Note that under certain circumstances, such as processing and storing personally identifiable information (PII) from citizens of such regions, they may influence A/IS implementations in other regions.

 | Region | Topic | Organization | Document |
 | --- | --- | --- | --- |